alexrobomind/fusionsc/src/docs/overview.rst

 ------------------------

-Beyond the internally provided physics modules, FusionSC also can launch HPC codes, either by directly launching system processes (shell-style), via mpiexec, or using slurm.
+Beyond the internally provided physics modules, FusionSC also can launch HPC codes, either by directly launching system processes (shell-style) or via mpiexec (support for SLURM is in development).

 - Execution of VMEC runs
-- HINT support is planned
+- Currently work in progress: Execution of HINT runs

 Machine geometry handling
 -------------------------